colbrydi/CyberAmbassador-Curriculum/_episodes/02-Complex_Conversations.md

 - Choose whether to explain or eliminate the jargon
   - Explain when understanding the jargon is essential to solving the problem
   - Eliminate when the jargon is secondary to the problem at hand

+## What is an analogy?
+- According to Google: "A comparison between two things, typically for the purpose of clarification or explanation.""

+# Tool: Using Good Analogies
+- A good analogy
+  - Fits the context
+  - Increases understanding
+- But be cautious!
+  - Analogies have inherent limits, and will eventually break down
+  - Analogies can cause confusion if they are not understood – beware the cultural reference!